 On the commencement of the war with France in 1778 Phillip sought a return to the British navy, and he was promoted commander of the fireship Basilisk on 2 September 1779, being later posted to the Ariadne 20 on 30 November 1781, and serving in the Downs and in convoy duty to the Elbe in the early part of 1782.
 During November 1782 he sailed out of Portsmouth on a cruise to the westward with a small squadron under the orders of Commodore John Elliott.

 Meanwhile in the autumn of 1782 Phillip had been consulted by the secretary of state, Thomas Townsend, the future Lord Sydney, on the feasibility of attacking Spanish possessions in South America.
 His advice proposed an attack on Buenos Aires and Montevideo before proceeding into the Pacific to attack the Spanish possessions there, with the ultimate aim being to capture Manila in conjunction with the British East India fleet.
 In January 1783 he sailed in command of the Europe 64 under the orders of Captain Robert Brice Kingsmill of the Elizabeth 74 with a small squadron to attempt these aims, but a storm in the Bay of Biscay dispersed the squadron and it was with much difficulty that he proceeded to the East Indies alone.
-Here he found that peace had already broken out, so the Europe returned home in May 1784 whereupon Phillip left his command to spend a year in the south of France, where he apparently provided intelligence on the strength of the French and Spanish navies.
+Here he found that peace had already broken out, so the Europe returned home in May 1784 whereupon Phillip left his command to spend a year in the south of France, from where he provided intelligence on the strength of the French and Spanish navies at the behest of Evan Nepean, the under-secretary of state at the Home Office, who had responsibility for the collection of naval intelligence.

 Whilst he recovered his health Phillip declined any further service but still discussed matters of the colony with the government.
 Eventually restored, he recommissioned the Alexander 74 for the Channel fleet in March 1796, and he retained her until October.
 He then held the command of the Swiftsure 74 from October 1796 until September 1797, in which vessel he raised a commodores’ broad pennant in the Gut of Gibraltar with eight sail of the line, five of which were Portuguese.
 His last active command was temporarily that of the Blenheim 90 from September until December 1797 in the Mediterranean.